Mathematical models II.

 Curriculum:

-- Modelling with differential equations 1.
+- Modeling with differential equations 1.

 - solution of special 1D equations: separable and linear differential equations